W2E Providing Innovative solutions

 Launch of W2E Cochin Project by Dr. APJ Abdul Kalam Launch of W2E Cochin Project by Dr. APJ Abdul Kalam

-W2E USA and SUNY to work together for Bio-Energy Centre
+W2E Ventures and SUNY to work together for Bio-Energy Centre

-The State University of New York at Cobleskill (SUNY-Cobleskill) established a BioEnergy Center with W2E USA as a significant contributor of technology.
-W2E USA will assist SUNY in creating a long-term resource base for the center, in program development of value to industry and in technology transfer.
+The State University of New York at Cobleskill (SUNY-Cobleskill) established a BioEnergy Center with W2E Ventures as a significant contributor of technology.
+W2E Ventures will assist SUNY in creating a long-term resource base for the center, in program development of value to industry and in technology transfer.

 Dr. Doug Goodale, Agronomy Professor and Overall Program Manager at the BioEnergy Center said - " The Center will provide academically sound basis for the US agriculture industry to contribute towards production of alternative renewable energy and thereby to contribute to national energy security."
 Pentagon funding of $1 million will help lay the groundwork for a renewable-energy facility at the Schoharie County campus.
 The funds are part of the 2007 Department of Defense Appropriations bill and was announced on December, 11, 2007 by Rep. Michael R. McNulty, D-Green Island, and Sen. Hillary Clinton, D-NY.
 "The funding would be used to design and begin building a research and demonstration facility that aims to create fuel from animal and food wastes", Dr. Doug Goodale said.